rob-Hitchens/OrderStatisticsTree/README.md

 For applications, the only value that would be generally useful to an application is:

-- `getNode(uint value).keyCount `: This is the number of key entries with the same sorted value.
+- `keyCount `: This is the number of key entries with the same sorted value.
 For example, identical test scores from multiple students.
-This informs a client that wishes to iterate the list using:
+This informs a client that wishes to iterate the key list of a given value using:

 - `valueKeyAtIndex(uint value, row)`: bytes32.
 The key associated with the sort value at a given row.

 The remaining values in the `getNode` response expose the internal structure of the tree.
 This is expected to be useful only for study of the internal structure or constructing other methods of tree exploration.

-`parent`, `left` and `right` describe tree organization. `count` (do not confuse with `keyCount`) is the sum of `keyCount` for all nodes in the subtree inclusive of this node.
+`parent`, `left` and `right` describe tree organization. `count` (do not confuse with `keyCount`) is the sum of `keyCount` for all nodes in the subtree of this node, inclusive.
 This is not expected to be useful for an application.

+#### root()

 - `root()`: This is the root of the Order Statistics Tree.
 It is not expected to be useful at an application level.
-It is the summit of the tree and the only node with no parent.
+It is the only node with no parent.

 #### Owner() and changeOwner()